I Committed in Detached HEAD — Now What?

 git bisect start / git bisect good / git bisect bad operates in detached HEAD mode.
 If you committed a workaround to verify a fix during bisect and forgot to run git bisect reset, those commits are dangling.

-3. Checking out a remote tracking branch directly
+3. Checking out a remote-tracking branch directly

-git checkout origin/feature checks out the remote tracking ref, not a local branch, causing detached HEAD.
+git checkout origin/feature checks out the remote-tracking ref, not a local branch, causing detached HEAD.
 New commits are not pushed anywhere and have no local branch reference.

-4. CI / CD pipeline checked out a specific SHA
+4. CI/CD pipeline checked out a specific SHA

 5. git stash pop after a checkout moved to an unexpected state

-Some older Git workflows stash, checkout a SHA, pop the stash, make edits, commit — all in detached HEAD without realizing the stash pop did not re-attach HEAD to a branch.
+Some older workflows stash, checkout a SHA, pop the stash, make edits, commit — all in detached HEAD without realizing the stash pop did not re-attach HEAD to a branch.

 How to spot it: git reflog | head -5 shows stash@{0}: pop immediately before a series of commits with no branch-switch entry between them.